 Harvest is a well-known time-tracking app that allows users to log and track their time across multiple projects.
-With valuable features like analytics, reporting, invoicing, and integrations with other tools, it’s a solid choice for many businesses.
+With features like analytics, reporting, invoicing, and integrations, it’s a solid choice for many businesses.

-But it isn’t the right choice for everyone.
+However, Harvest isn’t the right choice for everyone.
 Some users report missing features, while others say the reporting doesn’t meet their needs.
-Every software has its pros and cons, but if you’re curious about exploring Harvest alternatives, you’re in the right place.
+Recently, many Harvest users have also reported massive price increases (sometimes over 10x their original payments) at their renewal dates.

 While Harvest does have a lot going for it, there are some limitations to consider.
 Depending on your specific needs, they might be deal-breakers that point you toward other options.